-As at 30 June 2012 and 31 December 2011, the Bank had 13,375,557 authorised common shares and 300,000 preferred shares.
+As of 30 June, 2013 and December 31st, 2012, the Bank had 13,375,557 authorized common shares and 300,000 preferred shares.
 Each common share is entitled to one vote and shares equally in dividends declared.

 In accordance with IAS 32, if the non-redeemable preferred share establishes a contractual right to a dividend, it contains a financial liability in respect of the dividends, whereby the net present value of the right to receive dividends is shown as a liability and the balance of the issue proceeds as equity.